Products

 For years, buying aerial imagery meant picking your poison.

-You could get incredible detail.
-But imagery was old by the time it reached you.
-Or you could get wide coverage.
-But resolution was too low to confidently make decisions from.
-Either way, something important was missing.
+You could get incredible detail, but the imagery was old by the time it reached you.
+Or you could get wide coverage, but resolution was too low to confidently make decisions from.

 That tradeoff was tolerable when aerial imagery was a background layer.
-It stops being that when your team is making decisions (pricing risk, planning infrastructure, scoping a construction site, assessing storm damage) that depend on data being both sharp and current.
-At scale — across cities, regions, or entire portfolios — imagery that’s detailed but stale or fresh but blurry are both the wrong answer.
+It stops being that when teams are making decisions that depend on data being both sharp and current: pricing risk, planning infrastructure, scoping a construction site, assessing damage after an event.
+At scale, imagery that’s detailed but stale, or fresh but blurry, are both the wrong answer.

-Nearmap solved this problem.
-The Standard Capture program delivers as low as 1.57” ground sampling distance (GSD) across metro-wide coverage, with up to three captures per year in the United States and six per year in Australia.
+The Nearmap Standard Capture program delivers as low as 1.57” ground sampling distance (GSD) across metro-wide coverage, with up to three captures per year in the United States and six per year in Australia.
 For projects that need even greater precision, custom captures can reach 1” GSD or better.
-That is not a marginal improvement over what came before.
-It is a fundamentally different approach to what aerial imagery can do.
+The goal was never a better spec sheet.
+It was imagery that holds up in the real world, across every decision and every property in a portfolio.

 Resolution you can trust in the real world

-GSD is where most conversations about aerial imagery start.
-And for good reason.
-Two providers can claim the same GSD but deliver very different results when your team tries to measure something, verify a condition, or compare captures over time.
+GSD is where most conversations about aerial imagery start, for good reason.
+Two providers can claim the same GSD and deliver very different results when your team tries to measure something, verify a condition, or compare captures over time.

-What makes the difference is whether the imagery is genuinely inspection-grade in practice — not just on a spec sheet.
+What makes the difference is whether the imagery is genuinely inspection-grade in practice.
+There are four things that determine this:

 Radiometric quality is how well the imagery handles light and color.
 Good radiometric quality means details are not washed out in bright areas or lost in shadow.
 Poor radiometric quality means features that should be visible are not.
 This matters when you are trying to identify roof material, surface condition, or structural feature from the desktop.

 Geometric accuracy is how well the imagery aligns to real-world coordinates.
-If the geometry is off, measurements are unreliable — which is a problem for engineering, planning, and compliance workflows where precision is not optional.
+If the geometry is off, measurements are unreliable.
+That’s a problem for engineering, planning, and compliance workflows where precision is not optional.
 Nearmap imagery is evaluated against ASPRS accuracy standards, meaning measurements made from it are defensible in professional contexts.

 Image sharpness is whether edges and fine details are crisp or softened by motion blur, optics, or processing.
 Sharpness is what determines whether you can confidently identify a specific feature (e.g., a cracked shingle, a pooling water mark, or a vegetation encroachment) from the desktop rather than sending someone to the site.